criticalmash/assemble-navigation/README.md

 >These instructions assume that you have a basic understanding of *Gulp style* [Assemble](https://github.com/assemble/assemble).
 Using this package will be vastly easier if you first understand how to build a basic Assemble site.

-Assemble-navigation is designed to work with almost-zero configuration.
+Assemble-navigation is designed to use common-sense defaults to ease configuration.
 It infers the navigation hierarchy from the directory structure of the site.
 What you have to do is configure Assemble to use the middleware.
 That's done requiring Assemble-Navigation and setting it up as a middleware.

 ```javascript
 var assemble = require('assemble');